willwearing/web35-practice-be-cars/README.md

 - React -> Use the new Lambda-React app, in terminal: `npx lambda-react app-name`
 - Backend -> No installation is necessary, the server has been deployed on Heroku.
+- If you would like to clone and deploy this backend, you will need a dotenv file that contains:
+  - PORT=????
+  - MONGO_URI=??????

 ### Tech